How HOPE was Born part II

 ELF: Can you share some of the directions of growth that you envision for HOPE?

 Medicine has expanded exponentially in the last 40 years, and we often need a consult, but when the patient is uninsured it’s difficult to find that consultation.
 I have a vision for providing specialty consultation through telemedicine, where we would be connected to specialty physicians through telemedicine, and the patient and their primary care provider at HOPE would both be present during the consultation.
-So you could bring the specialty physician into that exam room on a big screen, and you could speak with them – they could see you, you could see them – and the patient’s primary care provider would present the patient’s issue, and the specialty physician would ask some questions, take a history, the primary care provider would give the exam, and talk their way through the exam.
+So you could bring the specialty physician into that exam room on a big screen, and you could speak with them – they could see you, you could see them – and the patient’s primary care provider would present the patient’s issue, and the specialty physician would ask some questions, take a history, the primary care provider would do an exam, and talk their way through the exam.
 The specialty physician would do the assessment and create a plan.
-And the patient’s primary care provider is there in the room.
+And the patient’s primary care provider would be there in the room.

-That would take away the element of miscommunication that often occurs when the patient sees a specialist and then the PCP can’t get the notes, or still has questions after reading the notes, or the patient doesn’t understand, but the PCP doesn’t know how to explain it because they weren’t there for the consult. … And our PCPs would also learn a lot!
-I think the benefits of a program like that would incredible for patients and providers.
+That would take away the element of miscommunication that often occurs when the patient sees a specialist and then the PCP can’t get the notes, or still has questions after reading the notes, or the patient doesn’t understand, but the PCP doesn’t know how to explain it because they weren’t there for the consult. … and our PCPs would also learn a lot!
+I think the benefits of a program like that would be incredible for patients and providers.

 I also would love to bring in more spiritual care.
 I would love to see us partner with various churches to bring in volunteer chaplains who could meet with patients if the need arose, or if the patient asked to speak with a pastor or a chaplain.
 We often have patients who ask for that.